stdevPavelmc/mailad/Features.md

 ## Dovecot filtering (sieve)

-Dovecot filtering is supported since June 2020, you can handle local filters in your webmail or even with your Mail software if you use IMAP _(don't use POP, it's not recommended for a full mail experience)_
+Dovecot filtering is supported since June 2020, you can handle local filters in your webmail or even with the mail software if you use IMAP _(don't use POP, it's not recommended for a full mail experience)_

 Please note that if you uses a webmail solution then you need to configure the sieve filtering for that particular webmail.
-How to configure the filtering support _(also called sieve filtering or just seive)_ support is out of the scope of this tutorial, but note that it will be TLS protected, so keep that in mind when configuring it.
+How to configure the filtering support _(also called sieve filtering or just sieve)_ support is out of the scope of this tutorial, but note that it will be TLS protected, so keep that in mind when configuring it.

 In the config file `mailad.conf` there is a setting that enables the global SPAM filter, when enabled if a mail is flagged by a filter as SPAM the filter will deliver the message but to the Spam/Junk folder instead of the Inbox.